Hydrodynamic representation and Energy Balance for Dirac and Weyl fermions in curved space-times: Dirac Hydrodynamic Representation

-where we have defined the D'Alambertian operator in the presence of an electromagnetic field by $\Box_E=(\nabla_\mu+iq A_\mu)(\nabla^\mu+iq A^\mu)$ and the anti-symmetric Faraday tensor by $F_{\mu\nu}=\nabla_\mu A_\nu-\nabla_\nu A_\mu$.
-Eq. (\ref{eq:diracKG2}) is similar to the Klein-Gordon equation with an electromagnetic source except that here $\psi$ is a spinor instead of a complex SF.
-The last term of eq. (\ref{eq:diracKG2}) contains the covariant derivative of $\gamma^\mu$ which vanishes in a flat space-time.
-According to \cite{Matos:2016ryp}\cite{Chavanis:2016shp} if we apply the transformation (\ref{Madelung transformation}) to eq. (\ref{eq:diracKG2}), we could expect to obtain the continuity equation for the imaginary part and the Bernoulli equation for the real part.
-However, in the case of the Dirac equation the four components are mixed by the presence of the four dimensional spinor $\psi$.
+According to \cite{Matos:2016ryp,Chavanis:2016shp} if we apply the transformation (\ref{Madelung transformation}) to eq. (\ref{eq:diracKG2}), we could expect to obtain the continuity equation for the imaginary part and the Bernoulli equation for the real part.
+However, in the case of the Dirac equation, the four components are mixed by the presence of the four dimensional spinor $\psi$.
 Hence, we obtain the following expression

-Here, we have defined $\Box=\nabla^\nu\nabla_\nu$ and we have introduced the diagonal matrices $v_\mu=v_{\mu\dot{\nu}}\delta^{\dot{\nu}}_{\dot\alpha}$ and $\omega=\omega_{\dot{\nu}}\delta^{\dot{\nu}}_{\dot\alpha}$.
-For bosons, the real and imaginary parts separate into two independent equations, namely, the continuity equation and the Bernoulli equation \cite{Matos:2016ryp}\cite{Chavanis:2016shp}.
+Here, we have defined $\Box=\nabla^\nu\nabla_\nu$.
+For bosons, the real and imaginary parts are separated into two independent equations, namely, the continuity equation and the Bernoulli equation \cite{Matos:2016ryp,Chavanis:2016shp}.
 But in the spinor case, the last line of equation (\ref{eq:diracKG3}) mixes both the imaginary and real parts and there is no natural separation into real and imaginary parts.
 The system remains coupled.